themillhousegroup/mongobatch/README.md

 Scripts will check any preconditions (e.g. existence of some external executable) and exit if they are not satisfied.

-All the scripts here use a convention where they expect to be passed the absolute location of a directory containing one-or-more configuration files.
+All the scripts here use a convention where they expect to be passed the location (absolute or relative) of a directory containing one-or-more configuration files.

 Each file represents a database to be operated on using one of the tools.